clethrill/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc R - Trials of the Mountain.md

 > [!lore]+ **Vargas’s Revenge**
 > In the wake of Lady Wachter’s rise to power, Vargas Vallakovich has simmered with quiet rage toward those responsible for his ouster.
 Though he has not thought to blame the players for Lady Wachter’s ascent, that recently changed when two of his still-loyal **guards** learned, from a drunk Nikolai and Karl Wachter, that the players met with Lady Wachter shortly before Izek’s death.
 >
 > To satisfy his need for vengeance, Vargas directed one of his loyal guards to report back to him when the players were sighted approaching the town.
 Upon receiving the guard’s report, Vargas gathered a half-dozen loyal guards and set off for the Vistani encampment to "punish" the players for their treachery.
-(The guards, who previously received preferences and favors during Vargas’s rule, have soured at Vallaki’s new burgomaster, who has integrated her own loyalists into the town guard and done away with much of Vargas’s corruption.)
+(The guards, who previously received preferences and favors during Vargas’s rule, have soured at Vallaki’s new mayor, who has integrated her own loyalists into the town guard and done away with much of Vargas’s corruption.)
 >
 > Unfortunately, none of Vargas’s guards knew quite how to find the Vistani encampment.
 As a result, his group lost its way rather quickly, circling the muddy hunting trails of the Svalich Woods several times before finally encountering the party.
 >